wbcmedia/wbcmedia.github.io/draft.md

 **_Norman_** : You'll do...

-- Freddie wanders in dressed in one-piece leotard.
+- Freddie wanders in dressed in his "Live Aid" outfit (white vest, blue jeans).
 He obviously can't see the ghosts and starts talking to the audience

 **_Freddie_** : I really thought I had it all worked out but everything's gone wrong.
 I was happy looking after Lord Naff but then that young upstart arrived and started throwing his weight around.
 Firing poor old Mrs Tripps, leaving me to do the cleaning.
 Did you see the outfit I had to wear?!
 I'm trying a new look now - something a bit more macho - what do you think?
 Anyway, I can't work for that man, I don't trust him.
 There's definitely something fishy going on with that will.